neshoba78/jpierite-fabacademy/mar-08-computer-controlled-machining.md

 * We also needed a surfacing bit for leveling the sacrificial board and stock.
 * The spindle control that had the software e-stop is a V7-4X VFD.
 We wanted to replace that, but another visit from Ryan Patterson resolved any bugs by updating the firmware

+Next time, I'll do this assignment on _#HardMode_ by flying to Milan, send my files with LinuxCNC, and machining out my parts with a MECAMATIC MF 150.
+Right, Fiore?

 **Steps for Machining**

 Ale Diaz de Leon has a nice summary of work flow on her page that I will adapt and integrate with the tutorials and CBA lesson: